Why Send a Thank You After Interview Email?

 - Write an opening sentence thanking them for their time and saying that you enjoyed meeting them.

-- Refer to any notes you took in the interview about you things you really liked.
+- Refer to any notes you took in the interview and highlight the things you really liked.

 - Go to the company’s website and review their mission, vision, values, and/or purpose in their “about us” section.